tdincer/Andicam-NIR-pipeline/README.md

 This respository contains a pipeline for point source photometry on CCD images collected with the ANDICAM instrument mounted on the CTIO 1.3m telescope.

-SMARTSOpt.py - the main optical photometry module
+SMARTSOpt.py - The optical photometry module

-SMARTSIR.py - the main near-infrared photometry module
+SMARTSIR.py - The near-infrared photometry module

-SOptfull.py - the wrapper for the optical photometry
+SOptfull.py - The wrapper for the optical photometry

-SIRfull.py - the wrapper for the near-infrared photometry
+SIRfull.py - The wrapper for the near-infrared photometry

 ### Prerequisites